yourlabs/cli2/docs/tutorial.rst

   in charge of deciding if it wants to take an argument as well as casting it into a Python value.

-You probably won't care about the latter even for custom use cases.

 Command
 =======